shivajiva101/sauth/README.md

 	secure.trusted_mods = sauth

-The first time you start the server after adding this mod it will process your existing auth.txt and import the records if there are < 3600 otherwise it creates a file called auth.sql in the world folder for you to manually import, and shuts the server down so you can proceed to import the file.
+The first time you start the server after adding this mod it will process your existing auth.txt and import the records if there are less than 3600, otherwise it creates a file called auth.sql in the world folder for you to manually import, then shuts the server down so you can proceed to import the file.
 Here's the instructions to import auth.sql with sqlite3, navigate to the world folder in a terminal and use the commands:

     sqlite3 sauth.sqlite
     .read auth.sql